Occupational therapists work in a tremendous field. It’s meaningful work that pays well and there’s no shortage of jobs out there.

 Jessica now sees that PAYE is projected to save her $120,000 and she’ll be debt-free four years earlier vs IBR.
 The problem is that owning a projected $93,057 in 2034 is frightening.
 But it’s better than she thinks.

 Though tax-free loan forgiveness would be better, the tax bomb is the next best thing.
 Let’s assume Jessica would pay about 40% in taxes on her forgiven loan balance.
 That means she’d only owe $0.40 for every $1.00 of student debt that gets forgiven.
 The other $0.60 is wiped away.

 Here’s how Jessica can save up for the taxes.
 Her IBR payment was $1,435 and her new PAYE payment is estimated to be $956.
 That’s a $479 monthly savings.
 She can use some of that extra cash to save up for the tax bomb.

 If she were to save $349 per month in an investment account for the next 16 years and earn a 5% average annual return after taxes, she’d have the money to pay the tax bomb when it’s due in 2034.

-Student Loan Planner has done over 1,300 student loan consults for clients with over $350,000,000 of student loans.
-Whether you work for a private practice, a hospital or school going for PSLF, or at a home or nursing care facility, we can help you figure out the optimal path in just 1 hour.
+Student Loan Planner has done over 5,100 student loan consults for clients with over $1.28 billion of student loans.
+No matter where you work, we can help you figure out the optimal path in just one hour.